 Benefits that don’t cost anything

-There are also some great benefits you can offer members that don’t cost anything, these are great if you want to set up a philanthropic scheme:
+You can offer members valuable benefits that don’t cost you anything.
+These are great if you want to set up a philanthropic program:

 - Priority booking (in Spektrix, this gives priority access to events once a member has logged in online).